Linda Maxey: Lithuania Academy of Music

-"Music brings people of different cultures together- there is a bond and understanding that develops among musicians and that's very important, especially in maintaining world peace," Maxey said.
+"Music brings people of different cultures together- there is a bond and understanding that develops among musicians, and that's very important, especially in maintaining world peace," Maxey said.

-Since 1995, she has established a scholarship fund at the Lithuanian Academy of Music as well as an exchange program for students and professors between the Academy and various U.S. institutions.
-Lithuania was the first country to declare its independence from the Soviet Union in 1990 but because it had remained isolated from contact with other nations, the country's music professionals had not necessarily experienced the advancements of the percussion world.
-Her contributions to the Academy include updating the percussion curriculum, introducing new developments in percussion techniques and facilitating exchanges with guest clinicians as "cultural ambassadors" of jazz and percussion to join her in teaching.
+Since 1995, she has established a scholarship fund at the Lithuanian Academy of Music and an exchange program for students and professors between the Academy and various U.S. institutions.
+Lithuania was the first country to declare independence from the Soviet Union in 1990.
+Still, because it had remained isolated from contact with other nations, the country's music professionals had not necessarily experienced the advancements of the percussion world.
+Her contributions to the Academy include updating the percussion curriculum, introducing new developments in percussion techniques, and facilitating exchanges with guest clinicians as "cultural ambassadors" of jazz and percussion to join her in teaching.
 Within the last decade, the Academy has become one of the leaders in percussion studies in Eastern Europe.

 Recordings and arrangements

-Linda Maxey can be heard on the sound track of the Kennedy Center's Children Opera, The Emperor's New Clothes (2002), on her solo CD The Artistry of the Marimba, as a soloist in Ney Rosauro's Concerto for Marimba with the Lithuanian St. Christopher's Chamber Orchestra in their CD Josef HAYDN, Nay ROSAURO, Carl NIELSEN, and on the CD XIII Festival de Musica de Figueira da Foz, Portugal.
+Linda Maxey can be heard on the soundtrack of the Kennedy Center's Children Opera, The Emperor's New Clothes (2002), on her solo CD The Artistry of the Marimba, as a soloist in Ney Rosauro's Concerto for Marimba with the Lithuanian St. Christopher's Chamber Orchestra in their CD Josef HAYDN, Nay ROSAURO, Carl NIELSEN, and on the CD XIII Festival de Musica de Figueira da Foz, Portugal.
 In addition to Columbia Artists, Ms. Maxey has toured for Arts Midwest and Heartland Arts, the U.S. Department of Defense, and is on the artist roster of Innovative Percussion, Inc.

 Maxey has arranged George Gershwin's legendary "Rhapsody in Blue" for marimba and piano for Alfred Music Publishing.

-MPM Maxey Practice Marimba

-Seeing a need for a high quality, lightweight and highly portable marimba, Linda Maxey designed the MPM Maxey Practice Marimba.
-Designed for use by students and professionals alike, the high-quality tuning and craftsmanship of this instrument has set a new standard for this market.
-3 Octaves (C-C).
-1-3/4" Wide Bars.
-51" long on adjustable-height stand.